CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

 First, let’s consider the recursive class `ListNode`.
 It holds a single element and a reference (pointer) to the next element which is of the same class `ListNode`.
 So `ListNode` is an example of **recursive data structure** that is defined by referencing itself.
 The class is inner to the class `DynamicList<T>` (it is declared as a private member) and is therefore accessible only to it.
-For our `DynamicList<T>` we create 3 fields: `head` – pointer to the first element, `tail` – pointer to the last element and `count` – counter of the elements.
+For our `DynamicList<T>` we create 3 fields: `head` – pointer to the first element, `tail` – pointer to the last element, and `count` – counter of the elements.

-After that we declare the **constructor** which creates and empty linked list:
+After that we declare the **constructor** which creates an empty linked list:

 ```cs
 public DynamicList()